Sakeel-Ahamed/Two-Wheel-Self-Balancing-robot/README.md

 ## Introduction

 This project features a two-wheel self-balancing robot built on the ESP32 platform.
-The robot integrates multiple sensors including an MPU6050 gyroscope, LD06 LiDAR, and motor encoders to maintain balance, detect obstacles, and navigate autonomously in a user defined path.
+The robot integrates multiple sensors including an MPU6050 gyroscope, LD06 LiDAR, and motor encoders to maintain balance, detect obstacles, and navigate autonomously in a defined environment.

 The system includes two ESP32 modules: one for core control logic (motor actuation, PID balancing, BLE interface) and another for LiDAR processing and obstacle detection.
 The robot supports both manual Bluetooth-based control and autonomous path-following toward given coordinates.